favas-mohd/face_recognition_based-attendance_system/README.md

 # face_recognition_based-attendance_system
-iAn automated attendance system using face recognition technology, built with Python and OpenCV, for accurate and efficient attendance tracking.
+An automated attendance system using face recognition technology, built with Python and OpenCV, for accurate and efficient attendance tracking.
 The system features live capture and a user-friendly Flask-based interface.